SenseNet/sncom-resources/_docs/tutorials/working-with-actions-in-sensenet-using-reactjs.md

 Since this tutorial uses only basic content from the content repository (for example the listed content items are the children of the Default_site) we have to mention here that you have to check the permission settings of the user which is used in your app (e.g. to let the user delete a content she should have Delete permission set to allowed on the content).
 It is a tutorial so if you want to solve this problem quickly add the actual user to the Administrators group.

-If you click on the delete icons of one of the content now and check the log on the browser console you can see that ```DELETE_CONTENT``` and than ```DELETE_SUCCESS``` is dispatched and since the component is refreshed if the data is changed the list is automatically refreshed and the deleted content is gone.
+If you click on the delete icons of one of the content now and check the log on the browser console you can see that ```DELETE_CONTENT``` and then ```DELETE_SUCCESS``` is dispatched and since the component is refreshed if the data is changed the list is automatically refreshed and the deleted content is gone.

 <div style='text-align: center'>
 <img src="/img/posts/after-delete-log.png" alt="Log after delete" title="Log after delete" />